z4kn4fein/stashbox-owin/README.md

 # stashbox-owin [![Build status](https://ci.appveyor.com/api/projects/status/xnbh8todi0f6q535/branch/master?svg=true)](https://ci.appveyor.com/project/pcsajtai/stashbox-owin/branch/master) [![NuGet Version](https://buildstats.info/nuget/Stashbox.Owin)](https://www.nuget.org/packages/Stashbox.Owin/)
-OWIN integration for Stashbox which provides dependency injection for your custom OWIN middlewares.
+OWIN integration for Stashbox which provides dependency injection and scope management for your custom OWIN middlewares.

 ## Usage
 The registration order of the middlewares is very **important**, that order will be used to add them to the OWIN pipeline.